fluxaieon/petclinic-devsecops/README.md

 ## **XRay Scan Data Export**

+## XRay Scan Data Export

-If XRay scanning is enabled in the pipeline (`JFROG_XRAY_ENABLED` set to `true`), the `xray_scan_data.json` file, containing the XRay scan results for the built Docker image, will be available as an artifact in your GitHub Actions workflow run.
+The `xray_scan_data.json` file, containing the XRay scan results for the built Docker image, will be available as an artifact in your GitHub Actions workflow run.

+**Additionally, a manually obtained XRay Scan Report is available as a JSON file directly in the repository under the `/scans/` folder.**

-To retrieve it:
+To retrieve it from the pipeline artifacts:
 1. Go to your GitHub repository -> `Actions` tab.
 2. Click on the latest successful workflow run.
 3. Scroll down to the "Artifacts" section.
 4. Download the `xray-scan-data` artifact.
 This ZIP file will contain `xray_scan_data.json`.

-**Note:** Due to the asynchronous nature of XRay scans, the direct export in the pipeline might not always capture the *final* results immediately.
-For comprehensive analysis, always refer to the JFrog XRay UI.
+**Note:** Due to the asynchronous nature of XRay scans and potential API timing issues (as experienced during development), the `xray_scan_data.json` artifact downloaded from the pipeline might sometimes still contain a `404 Not Found` error, even if the scan completed and is visible in the JFrog UI.
+For comprehensive and definitive scan results, always refer directly to the XRay tab for your artifact in the JFrog Platform UI.